\n

 Chief architect of the ADA and a founder of the independent living movement; five decades shaping U.S. and international disability policy.

-• Richard Beckwith
+• Richard Beckwith, PhD

 Research Fellow